Shirakumo/radiance-tutorial/Part 1.md

                :r-clip))
 ```

 Reload the system, and a standard database implementation should be pulled in.
-Which it is in specific shouldn't matter for now, you'll learn how to choose a specific database later.
-It should also automatically connect to a default database instance so that we can go ahead with using it straight away.
-Note that if you try to load your system now after starting a fresh Lisp image, you will get an error, noting that the environment is unset.
+Which it is specifically shouldn't matter yet.
+You'll learn how to choose a specific database later.
+Our application should also automatically connect to a default database instance so that we can use it straight away.
+Note that if you try to load your system now after starting a fresh Lisp image, you will get an error message saying that the environment is unset.
 The environment is basically what decides which implementations to use for which interfaces.
 Since your system now depends on an interface, it can't load it without knowing this mapping.
 The `default` environment should be fine for now, so you can get by that error by choosing the first `continue` restart.

-Now.
-Before we can store data away, we'll need to define a schema.
+Before we can store data, we'll need to define a schema.
 Not all database implementations require a schema to operate, but some of them do.
-As such, you should always define a schema, even if it might be unnecessary for your specific choice of database.
+You should always define a schema, even if it might be unnecessary for your specific choice of database.
 After all, if you're developing an application for general use, you can't constrain it to a particular setup.

-When you start thinking about the schema definition, you might realise that there's a bit of a conundrum.
+When you start thinking about the schema definition, you might face a conundrum.
 You can't just define the database schema as a top-level form, since at the time your application is loaded, the database might not have been connected yet.
 The connection only happens once Radiance is started up.
 This is where Radiance's trigger system comes in handy.
 The interface for the database specifies that a hook called `database:connected` is triggered whenever the database is ready.
 We can make use of that.

 ```common-lisp
 (define-trigger db:connected ()